1986 - Born

 A photograph does not tell a story.
-When you look at it, it's your personal interpretation of what you read or project in it.
+When you look at it, it's your interpretation of what you read or project in it.
 We combine the elements we see and compare it in our mind with our data and knowledge.
-To awake emotions, it needs a personal connection to the subject, or knowledge of the context of a picture.
-Most people will feel certain emotions, when looking at a photo of a dead body.
-It is the information of how and why this person died, that will make us feel anger and disappointment.
-Without the context, a photo will be interpreted in all kind of ways.
+To awake emotions, it needs a personal connection to the subject, or a phantasy connected to the content of the picture.

 You take a portrait of someone who is in love with you.
 Some time later that love between you dissolved.
 No matter when you will look at the photo again, the love that was captured, will stay visible to you and maybe even emotionally accessible.
 You know that what you look at, is true, captured in that photograph.
 Truth can not become untrue by time, it doesn’t expire.
-The photograph documents it.
-Yet as humans we can’t freeze our thoughts and emotional states by taking photos.
+It can be locked in time.
+The photograph is a presentation of that.
+We can’t freeze our thoughts and emotional states by taking photos.
 It is a misconception that we can save a feeling.
-We can only create images, so our mind can revisit the past and attach these pictures to our memories.
+We can only create images, to revisit the past and attach these pictures to our memories.

-Looking at photographs can be interpreted as looking at truths from the past.
-Sometimes we wish we could go back in time, to be young again, to meet those who had died, undo mistakes or make that love real again.
-In this case, photographs are just illusions.
-These are truths, that we can see, yet not unlock into the present moment.
-These photos become traps for the human mind, canvases for our projections that we feed with nostalgia and wishes of looking at something that we know once was true.
+Looking at photographs can be interpreted as looking at truths locked in the past.
+Sometimes we wish we could go back in time, to be young again, to meet those who have left us, or even undo mistakes.
+In this case, photographs are just illusions, dreams.
+These are truths, that we can see, yet never unlock into the present moment.
+Photos become traps for the human mind, canvases for our projections that we feed with nostalgia and wishes of looking at something that we know once was true.

 I see Street Photography as a study of life, reflecting the place, people and time in its pictures.
-Photographs that solely focus on graphic elements, without telling a story are studies of form.
-If well executed, they are pleasing to the eye but might just be decorative.
-That is no critique on different approaches, like for instance a focus on atmospheres or expressing something more personal.
-Not classifying it as Street Photorgaphy is no devaluation of the work.
+Photographs that solely focus on graphic elements, without trying to tell a story, I personally call studies of form.
+That is no critique on different approaches, like for instance a focus on atmospheres or expressing something personal.
+Not classifying it as Street Photography is no devaluation of the work.
 Quality can be measured from different view points.
-It is important though, to keep certain standards of what defines strong or classic Street Photography.
-A picture doesn’t necessarily need to include people, but it always has to be related to the human condition.
-In any case, it needs to tell a story about human existence and the stronger the message or impact on the viewer, the better the photograph.
+It is important though, to keep certain standards of what defines classic Street Photography.
+A picture doesn’t necessarily need to include people, but it has to be related to the human condition.
+In any case, it needs to tell a story about human existence and the stronger the message or impact on the viewer, the better the photograph seems to work.